Liu Tianqi: Club career

 Liu was born in Jixi, Heilongjiang and moved to Shenyang with his family when he was still a boy.
-He began to play organized football in Zhuang Yi Football School and later moved to Chinese Super League side Shaanxi Baorong Chanba's youth team system.
+He began to play organized football in Zhuang Yi Football School and later moved to Chinese Super League side Shaanxi Chanba's youth team system.
 He started his professional football career in 2008 when he was loan to China League Two club Shaanxi Star (Shaanxi Baorong Chanba's youth team) for one year.
-Liu was promoted to Shaanxi Baorong Chanba's first team squad by Cheng Yaodong in 2009, However, as Shaanxi struggled at the bottom of the league, he did not appear for the club in the 2009 league season.
-On 9 May 2010, in the first match after Milorad Kosanović took over the club which Shaanxi Baorong Chanba played against Nanchang Hengyuan at home, Liu made his debut for Shaanxi and played as a starter in the right-back position, however, he was substituted by Xin Feng in the 29th minute.
+Liu was promoted to Shaanxi Baorong Chanba's first team squad by Cheng Yaodong in 2009.
+However, as Shaanxi struggled at the bottom of the league, he did not appear for the club in the 2009 league season.
+On 9 May 2010, in the first match after Milorad Kosanović took over the club which Shaanxi Baorong Chanba played against Nanchang Hengyuan at home, Liu made his debut for Shaanxi and played as a starter in the right-back position, but was substituted by Xin Feng in the 29th minute.